 Residents of the surrounding counties, commuting daily to employment centers and cultural activities in downtown Richmond, represent the primary users of the Authority's Expressway System.
 Expressway System traffic levels are closely related to area employment, which directly impacts the number of daily commuter trips.
 The region remains a growing community with a diverse economy and continues to experience a gradual recovery from the 2008 recession.
-Regional employment of 637,561 at June 2013 grew 3.1% to 657,424 at June 2014.
-Over the past decade, population has continued to increase, as illustrated at Table 17 in the Statistical Section.
-Regional unemployment of 5.7% in June 2014 is an improvement compared to 6.3% in the prior year.
-The regional unemployment rate is slightly behind Virginia's 5.3% and compares favorably to the national rate of 6.1%.
+Regional employment of 624,406 at June 2014 decreased slightly to 619,852 at June 2015.
+Over the past decade, population has continued to increase, as illustrated at Table 17 in the statistical section.
+Regional unemployment of 5.3% in June 2015 is an improvement compared to 5.7% in the prior year.
+The regional unemployment rate is slightly behind Virginia's 5.0% and is comparable to the national rate of 5.3%.

-Traffic levels are illustrated at Table 18 in the Statistical Section for the past decade.
-Fiscal year 2014 traffic volume of 58.1 million increased 2.6% from fiscal year 2013.
-Although the slow pace of the economic recovery creates uncertainty for continued improvement, the Authority's Traffic and Revenue Consultant predicts that the fiscal year 2015 toll revenue forecast can be achieved with no growth from the prior year.
+Traffic levels are illustrated at Table 18 in the statistical section for the past decade.
+Fiscal year 2015 traffic volume of 59.5 million increased 2.4% from fiscal year 2014.
+The Authority's Traffic and Revenue Consultant projects that the fiscal year 2016 toll revenue forecast can be achieved with no growth from the prior year.

-Fiscal Year 2015 Rates
+Fiscal Year 2016 Rates